GoldenHippoMedia/NSApi/source/includes/_1sc_continuity.md

 let recurringUpdate = updateRecurringOrder(recurringObject)
 ```

-> The above requires a recurringObject that is structured as such:
+> recurringObject is a JSON object that is structured as such:

 ```json
 {